drshahizan/special-topic-data-engineering/project/proposal/DataSphere/Proposal_DataSphere.md

 Determine the problem to be solved on Twitter regarding 'Mental Health' tweets.
 Finalized proposal outlining system architecture, methodology and other related requirements.

 Week 3-6: Data Collection and Preprocessing
-Collect Twitter data related to the Menu Rahmah project using the Twitter API or appropriate keywords.
+Collect Twitter data related to mental health project using the Twitter API or appropriate keywords.
 Then, preprocess the data by cleaning, filtering, and transforming it into a suitable format for analysis.Week 7-8:  Sentiment Analysis Development
 Do feature extraction of the meaningful features of the text and select, train and evaluate the model for sentiment analysis using NLP technique.

 Week 9-10:  Data Visualization and Insights